Tun Mutahir of Pahang: Aftermath of civil war

 Tun Mutahir was buried in Bukit Timbalan, Johor Bahru, Johor.
-Tun Ahmad had no interest of continuing as the Bendahara of Johor.
+Tun Ahmad had no interest in continuing as the Bendahara of Johor.
 He was proclaimed as Sultan Ahmad I in 1882 and founded the modern Pahang Sultanate, which sealed the breakup of the Johor Sultanate.
 The Maharajah of Johor Abu Bakar was given recognition by the British and proclaimed the Sultan of Johor three years later.